16.4 C

 Trump Booed Mercilessly at Major Event in Humiliating Scene

 A carefully curated audience turned hostile on President Trump at a private event held in a building bearing his own name, delivering a stinging rebuke that underscored how even his presumed allies are willing to publicly reject him.
-The April 23, 2026, gathering at the Donald J. Trump Institute of Peace in Washington drew journalists, executives, and dignitaries — but when Trump departed Thursday night, boos filled the room.
+The April 23, 2026, gathering at the Donald J. Trump Institute of Peace in Washington drew journalists, executives, and dignitaries — but when Trump departed, boos filled the room.

-On November 9, 2025, Trump attended the Washington Commanders’ game against the Detroit Lions at Northwest Stadium in Landover, Maryland — the first appearance by a sitting president at a regular-season NFL game since Jimmy Carter in 1978.
+On Nov.
+9, 2025, Trump attended the Washington Commanders’ game against the Detroit Lions at Northwest Stadium in Landover, Maryland — the first appearance by a sitting president at a regular-season NFL game since Jimmy Carter in 1978.
 The pageantry was elaborate: an Air Force One flyover, a ceremonial military oath of enlistment, and House Speaker Mike Johnson at his side in the suite.

 When the videoboard cut to Trump late in the first half, large sections of fans booed.
 The reaction repeated at halftime when the stadium announcer introduced him, and continued as he administered the oath to military members on the field.
 Videos of the moment spread rapidly online, with one widely shared post calling the scene “brutal” and “humiliating.”
 Trump left before the game ended.